code-warrior/git-workshop/git-workshop.md

 ---

-## Creating a New Repository
+# [fit] Create a New Repository

-### `git init`
+## `git init`

-In order to put a project under Git’s control, you’ll need to initialize the process inside the project’s root folder, add the files to Git’s staging area, then commit the files.
+In order to put a project under Git control, you’ll need to initialize the process inside the project’s root folder, add the files to Git’s staging area, then commit the files.
 First, we’ll initialize:

 ```bash
 git init
 ```

-This is done once for every new project you’d like Git to watch.
+This is done once for every new project you’d like Git to control.

 ---

-## Adding Files to the Repository
+# [fit] Adding Files to the Repository

-### `git add .`
+## `git add .`

-Once you’re ready to commit work to the staging area, you’ll do so via the `add` flag:
+Once you’re ready to commit work to the staging area, you’ll do so via the `add` porcelain command\*:

 ```bash
 git add .